A Machine Learning-Fueled Modelfluid for Flowsheet Optimization: Optimal Entrainer Search

 The full set of optimization variables for this problem, $\feature_{\entrainer,\process}$, is formed by combining the entrainer features $\feature_{\entrainer}$ from \eqref{eq:entraineroptim:entrainervariables} with the process variables from \eqref{eq:entrainerdistillation:optimizationvariables}, with the exception that the stage numbers are now fixed parameters.

 With the number of stages fixed, the problem becomes a single-objective optimization: to minimize the total heat duty.

-This optimization is subject to the same process constraints as before.
+This optimization is subject to the same process constraints as in step 1, which includes the MESH equations using the thermodynamics as described in \sectionref{sec:modelfluidparameters}.
 However, to ensure the resulting hypothetical entrainer is physically realistic and to prevent the optimizer from exploiting model artifacts, we introduce additional constraints on the modelfluid features, which are discussed in more detail in \appendixref{sec:thermodynamicfeasibility}: \begin{itemize} \item \textbf{Phase Stability:} To ensure a single homogeneous liquid phase, which is a prerequisite for our simulator, we enforce phase stability conditions.
 Enforcing this for all compositions would yield a semi-infinite optimization problem \cite{Mitsos2015}.
 We approximate this by discretizing the constraint across a grid of compositions, which is sufficient to guide the optimizer away from unrealistic regions.
 See \appendixref{sec:phasestabilityderivation} for a detailed derivation of the phase stability constraints as used in this work. \item \textbf{Sub-critical State:} We add constraints to ensure the system operates in a sub-critical state, for example by ensuring the entrainer's boiling point is below the critical temperatures of the solutes.
 The approximation of the critical temperature is described in \appendixref{sec:thermodynamicfeasibility}. \end{itemize}

 Notably, we do not explicitly constrain the azeotropic behavior of the entrainer with the solutes.
 An effective entrainer must enable separation by forming an appropriate azeotropic system, as discussed in \cite{Stichlmair1992}.
 Enforcing a specific type of azeotropic behavior can be restrictive and difficult to formulate.
 If a set of modelfluid features results in phase behavior that is incompatible with the separation task, the optimizer will be penalized by the violation of the product purity constraints.